 SNP chip tests are what most direct-to-consumer DNA testing companies offer you.
 This test looks only at variations in your DNA that have been researched and have a known effect on your body.
 By targeting these specific locations in your DNA, these companies can give you insights into which variants you possess in a cost-effective way.

-SelfDecode is a subscription-based DNA analysis service that gives personalized recommendations based on your genetic results.
+SelfDecode is a DNA analysis service that provides genetic predisposition scores and personalized recommendations based on your genetic results.

 23andMe offers you two options for a DNA test: